sdlt/TNS_ToolBox/README.md

 ## Python wrapper

 The model can be used as a python module calling the `libTNS` library.
-The python module needs first to be created with cffi.
+The TNS python module needs first to be built with `cffi`.
 For this:
 > cd pymodule

 > python build.py

-The wrapper class is in wrapperTNS.py and can be tested using:
+The wrapper class is then in `wrapperTNS.py` and can be tested using:

 > python wrapperTNS.py

-In practice, for the python wrapper to work in other python script, one needs to have libTNS.so and pyTNS.cpython-*.so files in the same directory.
+In practice, for the python wrapper to work in other python script, one needs to have `libTNS.so` and `pyTNS.cpython-*.so` files in the same directory.

 ## Contact